ysig/GraKeL/doc/user_manual/longer_introduction.rst

     .. note::
         Verbose is an argument that is currently unsupported (has no impact), but is set for future implementation of some output messages.

-To understand what the :code:`GraphKernel` object is doing, we must see inherently what objects it decorates.
+To understand what the :code:`GraphKernel` object is doing, we must see inherently what objects it wraps.

 The `Kernel` class
 ------------------